STAR WARS ACTION FIGURE GLOSSARY

 Diorama

-A diorama is a display of figures, which usually mimics a movie specific scene.
+A display of figures that usually mimics a specific scene.

 DTF

-DTF stands for Discover The Force, which was a small Star Wars action figure line exclusive to Walmart stores in 2012.
+Discover The Force, a small Walmart-exclusive 3 3/4" Star Wars action figure line from 2012.

 E